iRNA-COSI/APAeval/execution_workflows/QAPA/README.md

 names above.

 ### Parameters
-Parameters used to run the two steps of DaPars are specified in conf/modules.config file.
+Parameters used to run QAPA are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
 - `input` - path to the `samplesheet.csv`
 - `outdir` - name of the folder that the final output files are going to be in, located under QAPA/